Stan Tscherenkow

 Authority vs ownership in business

 Ownership is what you have.
 Authority is what you can decide.
 Founders often confuse them.
-Many founder problems start with holding ownership but having outsourced authority unknowingly — usually to a board member, a partner, a key customer, or a senior executive who took advantage of the authority gap.
+Many founder problems start with holding ownership while authority has moved to a board member, partner, key customer, or senior executive.

 In one sentence